seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 From here, each person went through their functionalities and decided the best test script for their functionality based on who these functionalities would be used by real customers.
 # Explain the use of assertions and checkpoints
 Checkpoints and assertions are vital in GUI testing.
-Checkpoints catch early test failures and speed up the testing process, assertions verify that the final outcome of the test matches what is expect4ed.
+Checkpoints catch early test failures and speed up the testing process, assertions verify that the final outcome of the test matches what is expected.

-# how did you test each functionaity with different test data
+# How did you test each functionaity with different test data

-## Functionality 4. find a product through the "Shop" tab
+## Functionality 4.
+Find a product through the "Shop" tab
 this functionality was tested with the `TestFindANvidiaGPUThruShopUsingPriceAndModelFilters` script.
 There are three test cases for this functionality:
 `idealPathTest` - the ideal path using the shop tab to find a certain product `enterCharIntoNumFieldTest` - a char is entered into the price range enter box when filtering for the product `enterInvalidRangeIntoNumFieldTest` - the price range enter box receives an invalid range of min=4000 and max=2500 of these test cases, `enterInvalidRangeIntoNumFieldTest` failed, originally the website should have simply reset the product list page to what it was before the price filter but it actually brought an Error 404.

+## Functionality 5.
+Find a product through the "Brands" tab
+This functionality is tested in _______________ script.
+THis script searches through JBL to find the *JBL Flip 5 Waterproof Bluetooth Wireless Speaker - Black*.
+There are ______ cases for this functionality:

+1. `IdealPathTest` which looks for the most ideal path from the home page to find a product through the brands tab.
+2. `AlphabeticalPath` which uses the brands tab then goes alphabetically instead of using popular brands.

+Note, because this test uses the popular brands tab, there is a chance that this changes since inception of the tests.

+## Functionality 6.
+Find a product through the "Top Deals" tab
+This functionality is tested in ___________ script.
+The item to be found was the *Google Nest Doorbell (Wired) Wi-Fi Video Doorbell - Black/White*.
+There are _____ cases for this functionality:

+1. `IdealPathTest` which takes the most direct path using the menu bar to find a featured item.
+2. `PromotionPath` which uses the home page promotion tab for "Top Deals" as a way to navigate.
+3. `FullPath` which will use the menu bar and scoll all the way down to the full list of features to find an item.

+It is important to note that top deals will likely change frequently and these test cases may be obsolete by the time they are ready to be ran again.
+This is unfortunate and requires a lot of work to maintain.
+For this lab, the cases will be maintained until ready to hand in.

-## Functionality 8. use the trade in program UI under the "Servicecs" tab
+## Functionality 8.
+Use the trade in program UI under the "Servicecs" tab
-this functionality was tested with the `TestTradeIn` script.
+This functionality was tested with the `TestTradeIn` script.
 There are two test cases for this functionality:

-`IdealPathTest` - the ideal path for the trade in calculator `selectAPhoneThenSwitchBrand` - switch the phone brand after selecting a phone to see if the phone would be reset both test cases worked as expected.
+`IdealPathTest` - the ideal path for the trade in calculator

+`selectAPhoneThenSwitchBrand` - switch the phone brand after selecting a phone to see if the phone would be reset both test cases worked as expected.